-The following table sets forth our current executive officers and their ages as of December 31, 2010:
+The following table sets forth our current executive officers and their ages as of December 31, 2011:

-N ame Age Position(s) Alfred E. Mann 85 Chairman of the Board of Directors and Chief Executive Officer Hakan S. Edstrom 60 President, Chief Operating Officer and Director Matthew J. Pfeffer 53 Corporate Vice President and Chief Financial Officer Juergen A. Martens, Ph.D.
-55 Corporate Vice President, Technical Operations and Chief Technical Officer Diane M. Palumbo 57 Corporate Vice President, Human Resources Dr. Peter C. Richardson 51 Corporate Vice President and Chief Scientific Officer David Thomson, Ph.D., J.D.
-44 Corporate Vice President, General Counsel and Secretary
+Name Age Position(s) Alfred E. Mann 86 Chairman of the Board of Directors and Chief Executive Officer Hakan S. Edstrom 61 President, Chief Operating Officer and Director Matthew J. Pfeffer 54 Corporate Vice President and Chief Financial Officer Juergen A. Martens, Ph.D.
+56 Corporate Vice President, Technical Operations and Chief Technical Officer Diane M. Palumbo 58 Corporate Vice President, Human Resources David Thomson, Ph.D., J.D.
+45 Corporate Vice President, General Counsel and Secretary

-Alfred E. Mann has been one of our directors since April 1999, our Chairman of the Board since December 2001 and our Chief Executive Officer since October 2003.
-He founded and formerly served as Chairman and Chief Executive Officer of MiniMed, Inc., a publicly traded company focused on diabetes therapy and microinfusion drug delivery that was acquired by Medtronic, Inc. in August 2001.
+Alfred E. Mann has been one of our directors since April 1999, our Chairman of the Board since December 2001 and our Chief Executive Officer since October 2003, He founded and formerly served as Chairman and Chief Executive Officer of MiniMed, Inc., a publicly traded company focused on diabetes therapy and microinfusion drug delivery that was acquired by Medtronic, Inc. in August 2001.
 Mr. Mann also founded and, from 1972 through 1992, served as Chief Executive Officer of Pacesetter Systems, Inc. and its successor, Siemens Pacesetter, Inc., a manufacturer of cardiac pacemakers, now the Cardiac Rhythm Management Division of St. Jude Medical Corporation.
 Mr. Mann founded and since 1993, has served as Chairman and until January 2008, as Co-Chief Executive Officer of Advanced Bionics Corporation, a medical device manufacturer focused on neurostimulation to restore hearing to the deaf and to treat chronic pain and other neural deficits, that was acquired by Boston Scientific Corporation in June 2004.
 In January 2008, the former stockholders of Advanced Bionics Corporation repurchased certain segments from Boston Scientific Corporation and formed Advanced Bionics LLC for cochlear implants and Infusion Systems LLC for infusion pumps.
 Mr. Mann was non-executive Chairman of both entities.
 Advanced Bionics LLC was acquired by Sonova Holdings on December 30, 2009.
 Infusion Systems LLC was acquired by the Alfred E. Mann Foundation in February 2010.
 Mr. Mann has also founded and is non-executive Chairman of Second Sight Medical Products, Inc., which is developing a visual prosthesis for the blind; Bioness Inc., which is developing rehabilitation neurostimulation systems; Quallion LLC, which produces batteries for medical products and for the military and aerospace industries; and Stellar Microelectronics Inc., a supplier of electronic assemblies to the medical, military and aerospace industries.
 Mr. Mann also founded and is the managing member of PerQFlo, LLC, which is developing drug delivery systems.
-Mr. Mann is the managing member of the Alfred Mann Foundation and is also non-executive Chairman of Alfred Mann Institutes at the University of Southern California, AMI Purdue and AMI Technion, and the Alfred Mann Foundation for Biomedical Engineering, which is establishing additional institutes at other research universities.
-Mr. Mann is also nonexecutive Chairman of the Southern California Biomedical Council and a Director of the Nevada Cancer Institute.
+Mr. Mann is the managing member of the Alfred E. Mann Foundation and is also non-executive Chairman of Alfred Mann Institutes at the University of Southern California, AMI Purdue and AMI Technion, and the Alfred Mann Foundation for Biomedical Engineering, which is establishing additional institutes at other research universities.
 Mr. Mann holds bachelor's and master's degrees in Physics from the University of California at Los Angeles, honorary doctorates from Johns Hopkins University, the University of Southern California, Western University and the Technion-Israel Institute of Technology and is a member of the National Academy of Engineering.